WL152/forms/README.md

 # View using Docker Destop or Cloud Run
 ## Docker Desktop  (View thru localhost)
 - Go to Images, select Remote Repositories and press PULL for the file.
 The file will move to Local
 - Go to Local and press RUN.
-Fill in the Localhost: 3008 (or change the last 2 digits)
+Fill in the Localhost: 3008
+- Go to Containers/App and select latest running Name.
-- Key in `http://localhost:3008` in the browser
+- Select button OPEN IN BROWSER or Key in `http://localhost:3008` in the browser
+- Push to Docker Hub if want to view in Cloud Run

 ## Cloud Run (View thru Google Cloud Shell with Editor)
+- Pushed to Docker Hub
 - Go to https://shell.cloud.google.com/?hl=en_GB&fromcloudshell=true&show=ide%2Cterminal
 - Run ` docker run -d -p 3008:80 wl0152/forms `
 - Run ``` git clone https://github.com/WL152/forms.git ```